about about about about about about

 - Katanning has the only purpose built “B” class art gallery in country WA, which hosts international, national, state and local art exhibitions.

 - The largest indoor recreation complex in rural Australia

-- The best rural golf course in 2014 – playable all year round
+- The best rural golf course (voted in 2014) playable all year round

 - Katanning has the most diverse multi-cultural community in country WA